ranghetti/sen2r/.github/ISSUE_TEMPLATE/bug_report.md

 Before opening a new issue please check if the problem was already been mentioned (if so but the found issue is closed, open a new issue citing the old task instead than reopening it).

-Ensure that your {sen2r} version is update with the newest GitHub master branch: install.packages("remotes") remotes::install_github("ranghetti/sen2r")
+Ensure that your {sen2r} version is update with the newest GitHub main branch: install.packages("remotes") remotes::install_github("ranghetti/sen2r")